rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 Exp Year | Any future year (e.g: `2025`)
 OTP/3DS | `112233`

-You can refer to more test credentials [available on our sandbox payment simulator](https://simulator.sandbox.midtrans.com/gopay/ui/index)
+You can use more test payment credentials [available on our sandbox payment simulator](/en/technical-reference/sandbox-test.md)

 ![Snap Test Transaction](./../../asset/image/snap-test-transaction.gif)